'Zenith' sculpture chosen for Bend's Alpenglow Community Park - KTVZ

 Comments from the public on the chosen artwork included, “I like the simplicity that you sense the connection to landscape, trees and rivers,” and, “I like that it is a bit more abstract and open to interpretation.”

 "I am honored and excited to be selected for the public sculpture opportunity for Alpenglow Park.
-The intention for the design was to create a work that has a symbiotic relationship with the natural environment with it’s simple reaching shapes and natural patina a finish,” said artist Troy Pillow.
+The intention for the design was to create a work that has a symbiotic relationship with the natural environment with it’s simple reaching shapes and natural patina a finish,” said artist Troy Pillow, He also created the kayak sculpture outside the BPRD headquarters and the artwork in the roundabout at SE 15th Street and Bear Creek Road.

 “We are so pleased to see the increased community engagement through our addition of the online comments,” said Romy Mortensen, AiPP President.
 “Having the three sculpture finalists on display at the new Larkspur Community Center was also a benefit in providing additional opportunities for community members to engage with the art.”